RaulPPelaez/Naga_KeypadMapper/README.md

 If you want to dig more into configuration, you might find these tools useful: `xinput`, `evtest`

-Any non existing functionality can be created through the "run" option, at the end of the day naga calls xdotools, which can be done from a script.
+Any non existing functionality can be created through the "run" option.

 ## INSTALLATION